sergiocollado/potpourri/Notes_on_linux.md

 references are labels associated to commit's SHA hash value.
 The reference **master** points to the master branch.
 A branch label points to the latest commit in a brach, its tip. actually branch labels are implemented only as refereces to given commits. the referenes are stored in the .git/refs directory. local branch references are in the .git/refs/heads directory.

-The **HEAD** reference is the reference to you actual commit in you local branch.
+The **HEAD** reference is the reference to the actual commit in you local branch.